GuidoFuchs/random_unique/README.md

 https://github.com/preshing/RandomSequence/tree/master

-This is a simple random number generator (don't use if for statistics or cyrpto), with some special properties:
+This is a simple random number generator (don't use if for statistics or crypto), with some special properties:
 * It outputs a unique 32-bit integer each time it is called.
-* The random numbers are cyclicially repeating after 2^32 numbers.
+* The random numbers are cyclically repeating after 2^32 numbers.
 * All numbers that can be realized as an u32 are used exactly once in this cycle.

 The core ideas behind this random numbers generators are:

-* Start with an number (index) that linearily counts upward from 0 to 0xFFFFFFFF.
+* Start with an number (index) that linearly counts upward from 0 to 0xFFFFFFFF.
 * Transform this number with chained bijective functions (on u32).
 * Use enough bijective functions sequentially, so that after some function calls it looks random enough.